jipson7/learning-lisp/README.md

 As a general rule of thumb when learning, beginners are told that it is acceptable to use the `eq` funtion for symbols and `equal` for everything else.

-###Some Basic Functions and Special Operators

-Aside from the equality functions, there exists a few other mention worthy functions to make any further code snippets easier to understand.
-If any needed functions are explained elsewhere in the document I will skip over them here.

-* `+`     	- add
-* `-`		- subtract
-* `*`		- multiply
-* `/` 		- divide 2 numbers, or if they are integers, return a ratio
-* `and` 	- logical AND
-* `or`		- logical OR
-* `expt` 	- exponential
-* `print`  - prints a string to the console, with a new line after
-* `prin1` - prints a string to the console without a new line after.
-* `princ` - prints a string to the console in a human readable format, as well as returning the value of the string.
-* `read` - read data from console input, evaluation possible
-* `read-line` - read a line of text from console input
-* `oddp`  	- returns true if a value is odd, nil otherwise.
-* `evenp` 	- returns true if a value is even, nil otherwise.
-* `defun` 	- defines a function
-* `defparameter` - defines a global variable, that can be redefined with `defparameter`
-* `defvar` 	- defines a global variables that cannot be redefined with `defvar`
-* `let` 		- defines local variable bindings
-* `flet` 		- defines local function bindings
-* `labels` 	- defines local functions, and allows those functions to call themselves or other functions declared within the same `labels` statement.
-* `progn` - evaluates multiple S-expressions in order.
-* `append` - join several lists into a larger one.
-* `apply`  - pass each variable in a list as a parameter to a function.
-* `member` - predicate to check the existance of an item in a list
-* `push`   - add an item to the front of a list

-It should be noted that functions that act as predicates are usually ended with the letter p.
-A predicate of course meaning that it returns true or false.

 ###Special functions for accessing List elements

 There are 2 main functions for accessing list elements.